-While refurbishing the cylinder head parts, I had installed the hydraulic tappets once they had been dressed, to aid storage.
+While refurbishing the cylinder head parts, I had installed the hydraulic tappets once they had been dressed.
 This meant I could jump straight into installing the prepared camshafts.
 Well nearly.
 I noticed one of the camshaft journals in the head had a burr on one side, which would inevitably gouge the camshaft.
-So the hydraulic tappet came out, the hole filled with a clean rag and the burr abraded.
+So the hydraulic tappet came out, the hole filled with a clean rag, and the burr abraded.
 Then the whole area needed to be cleaned again!
 I suspect this might have happened during the original removal of the tappets.
-But it serves me right for not checking the head journals before started building the cylinder head.
+But it serves me right for not checking the head journals before I started building the cylinder head.

 Once both camshafts have been offered up to the cylinder head, the camshaft caps can be brought in.
 The caps make the upper half of the journal for the camshafts, and learning by my mistakes, I’ve checked these for burrs before placing them in position.
 The features in the head mean you can’t install them in the wrong order, but the castings are also numbered.

-While the three middle cam caps are simply bolted down, the two end caps need to make a good seal to the head.
+While the three middle cam caps are just bolted down, the two end caps need to make a good seal to the head.
 This is because the caps are wet with oil when the engine is running.
 The rocker cover, and gasket, sits on top of the end caps.
-Putting any sort of gasket between the caps and the cylinder head would mean the journals would not be perfectly round.
-Instead, these caps are installed with a gasket illuminator sealant.
+Putting any gasket between the caps and the cylinder head would mean the journals would not be perfectly round.
+So instead, these caps are installed with a gasket illuminator sealant.

 Bolting down the cylinder head caps

-The next stage in building the cylinder head is to bolt down the caps, and this is no simple task.
-Because some of the camshaft lobes are pressing on the hydraulic tappets and in turn the valve springs, they don’t sit flat and want to escape.
+The next stage in building the cylinder head is to bolt down the caps, which is no simple task.
+Because some of the camshaft lobes are pressing on the hydraulic tappets and, in turn, the valve springs, they don’t sit flat and want to escape.
 To bolt down the caps requires a level of wrestling akin to trying to take an ice lolly from a toddler.
 No one is going to win unless good tactics are used.

-To overcome this challenge the caps are bolted down one step at a time, in a spiralling pattern.
+To overcome this challenge, the caps are bolted down one bolt at a time in a spiralling pattern.
 While a little complicated, if you take a little time over it, there is a method to the madness.
-Pretty soon the caps are all bolted down.
+Pretty soon, the caps are all bolted down.
 The final step is to set the bolt tension with a torque ratchet.
 This is incredibly satisfying, finally seeing something back in one piece!

 Cylinder Head Oil Supply Bars

-The final part of the cylinder head build, is to install the cylinder head oil bars.
+The final part of the cylinder head build is to install the cylinder head oil bars.
 These supply oil almost directly from the pump into the camshaft journals through the cylinder head caps.
-This lubricates not only the camshaft journals but also the cam lobes and supplies the oil to the hydraulic tappets.
+This lubricates the camshaft journals and the cam lobes and supplies the oil to the hydraulic tappets.
 So it’s pretty important for a healthy engine.

 On each plastic adapter sits an O-ring.
 This keeps the adapters in the holes in the cam caps, making sure the oil is getting to the right place.
 The picture above shows the old seals on the left and five new ones on the right.
-It’s pretty clear that the old seals are past best with many swollen and oversized, with one completely split.
+It’s clear on inspection that the old seals are past best, with many swollen and oversized, with one completely split.